TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-05-why-I-deleted-my-linkedin-account.md

 *Disclaimer: even if I get few abroad offers, my experience is related to work environment in the Czech Republic.*

-I was reviewing my 2016 and how **I started to disconnect from social networks**: I reduced 350 friends on Facebook to 20, unfollowed all but 2 groups and I dropped all people I follow on Twitter.
+I was reviewing my 2016 and how **I started to disconnect from social networks** ([thanks Steve](http://www.stevepavlina.com/blog/2015/07/one-year-without-social-media/): I reduced 350 friends on Facebook to 20, unfollowed all but 2 groups and I dropped all people I follow on Twitter.
 **My attention got better and I could focus** on things that really matter to me &ndas; reading books, writing and real friends.
 That's when I started to focus on quality of my environment.

 And the LinkedIn account was scratching my mind for a long time.